johnzhang320/FrontEndPublickeyEncryption/README.md

    They are using keylogger to make system call to log the keystroke, recording critical javascript variables or using hugh Hash Strings of 'Rainbow table' to guess your hashed password sent be UI

-   We attempt to hide the sensitive form field variables and when we complete enter sensitive field and leave focus from the field, encrypt the data that you just entered, dynamically obtain pubic key from server to encrypt form field by javascript.
+   Apply frontend encrypt to attempt from frontend to compress the room that such virus or attack to steal sensitive data

-### Why do we use Public Key to encrypt sensitive data in frontend?
+### Why use Public Key to encrypt sensitive data in frontend?

    First of all, some sensitive data such as BankAccount number and Social Security number must be decrypted in server side for further business use.
 So apply public key cryptography to be able to decrypt those data to plain text in